NativeScript/docs-v8/tutorial-vue.md

 </script>
 ```

 Since we have an array of flicks to display we can use NativeScript's [`ListView`](https://docs.nativescript.org/ui-and-styling.html#listview) component. `ListView` is a NativeScript UI component that efficiently renders items in a vertical or horizontal scrolling list.
-Let's first create a variable called flick to our home component that we are going to use as our `ListView`'s data source.
+Let's first create a variable called flick in our home component that we are going to use as our `ListView`'s data source.
 Open `Home.vue` and add the following:

 ```vue
 <!-- app/components/Home.vue -->